dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### TL;DR

-- Use the traditional encoder-decoder architecture used in seq-to-seq learning, to learn the context of words by giving input GLoVe embedding of words in sentence to encoder and two stacked BiLSTM layers generate output is hidden vector or context vectors.
+- Use the traditional encoder-decoder architecture used in seq2seq learning, to learn the context of words by giving input GLoVe embedding of words in sentence to encoder and two stacked BiLSTM layers generate output is hidden vector or context vectors.
 - We looked at one specific example of MT, where encoder was used to generate context vectors, and this context vectors along with attention mechanism (which gives context-adjusted state as output) to give target langauge output sentence using decoder.

 ### Results